College of Graduate Studies

 Graduate students are encouraged to engage with campus support offices including the Office of Career Development.

 Tennessee Tech Office of Career Development

 The Office of Career Development is focused on connecting Tennessee Tech students and graduates to employers.
-Visit the Career Services website to learn more and to take advantage of the exciting services offered.
+Visit the Career Development website to learn more and to take advantage of the exciting services offered.

 Career Readiness Certification